filipematias23/Bison-Fly/README.md

 <br />

-> For georeferencing, we have been using white plastic bucket lids (5 gallons) as geographic control points (GCPs).
+> For georeferencing, we have been using white plastic bucket lids (5 gallons) as ground control points (GCPs).
 These lids are fixed in the ground with metal landscaping stakes in the corners of the field trial at the beginning of planting season.
 We opted to paint the central part of the lid to facilitate finding where to click to georeferencing this point during the orthomosaic step.
-We also made holes to drain water from the lid.
-The GCPs stay in the field during the entire season and must be photographed alongside with the plants for each flight or data collection.
-This is important because allows a better overlayer of the experimental plots and facilitate drawing the grid plot polygons only once.
-Please for more information read this link: [https://github.com/OpenDroneMap/FIELDimageR#P5](https://github.com/OpenDroneMap/FIELDimageR#P5).
+We also made holes to drain water from the lids.
+The GCPs stay in the field during the entire season and must be photographed alongside the plants for each flight or other image collection.
+GCPs enable a better overlap of the experimental plots and facilitate drawing grid plot polygons only once.
+Please find more information at this link: [https://github.com/OpenDroneMap/FIELDimageR#P5](https://github.com/OpenDroneMap/FIELDimageR#P5).

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_3.jpg">